FuchsTom/ProdSim/README.md

 ---
 **NOTE**

+When using an old version of pip, a parse error may occur during installation.
+It is recommended to use the latest version of pip.

 Since ProdSim (including the required third party libraries) is installed in its own environment, it must be ensured that the correct interpreter is selected when executing a script.